ava-labs/avalanchego/x/merkledb/README.md

 * `Child compressed path length` is the length of the child node's compressed path.
 * `Child compressed path` is the child node's compressed path.
 * `Child ID` is the child node's ID.
+* `Child has value` indicates if that child has a value.

 For each child of the node, we have an additional: